 Record of Site Condition forms

-As of May 1, 2008, all Phase 2 reports must include a Record of Site Condition (RSC) Form.
-The form must also be completed for remediation and risk-management projects.
+As of May 1, 2008, all Phase 2 ESA reports that are submitted to the Alberta government must include a Record of Site Condition (RSC) Form.

 - Phase 2 ESA report for initial intrusive site investigation to screen for contaminants